enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

 For these reasons, the direction is a variable and split off the measurement type while each remains an observation:

     tBodyAcc-mean()-X | tBodyAcc-mean()-Y | tBodyAcc-mean()-Z

 becomes

     tBodyAcc-mean() | X
     tBodyAcc-mean() | Y
     tBodyAcc-mean() | Z

 How to deal with those variables that don't have directional component?
 The direction variable will just have an 'N/A' value for the direction variable.

 #### Mean and Standard Deviation Values
 The mean and standard deviation values are suffixed with `-mean()` and `-std()` respectively.
 Since they are measures of two different values for the same observation, they remain a variable in the final dataset.

-Stripping away the suffixes for each leaves us with tBodyAcc & ftBodyAcc.
+Stripping away the suffixes for each leaves us with `tBodyAcc` & `fBodyAcc`.

 #### Time and Frequency Values
 Each variable is prefixed with a t or f to indicate if this was a measurement in the time domain (seconds) or frequency domain (Hertz).
 Further, there is often a t and f value for the same measurement variable (e.g. `tBodyAcc` and `fBodyAcc`).

 Since they are both values of different qualities for the same derived measurement type (`BodyAcc`), they should be considered variables of the same observation.
-This leaves us with a derived measurement type with four possible values - time mean, time standard deviation, frequency mean & frequency standard deviation.
+This leaves us with a derived measurement type with four possible values:

+1. time mean
+2. time standard deviation
+3. frequency mean
+4. frequency standard deviation

 #### The value of breaking the data down further
 We're left with 13 measurement types: